RIHS PhD retreat 23 and 24 November 2017

 Registration and fee

-You can register by filling out the registration form.
-The deadline for registration is 13 October 2017.
+The deadline for registration was 13 October 2017.

 The registration fee for the RIHS PhD retreat 2017 is €100.
 This includes an overnight stay at Golden Tulip Hotel Central, Den Bosch.
 Dinner (including 2 drinks), pubquiz, breakfast, lunch and closing drinks.